NebaMirad/fin-data-analyst/fin-data-analyst.md

- ## A boodstrap distribution of the error term.
+ ## A bootstrap distribution of the error term.

- Finding the standard error term use in calculating Z-score
+ Finding the standard error term used in calculating the Z-score

 ```python